Mummanajagadeesh/Mummanajagadeesh/README.md

 - **Automated model `inference` and `performance metric` evaluation via Tcl/Perl scripts (executing Python and Icarus Verilog commands).
 Additionally, a real-time Tkinter GUI was created for test user input.**

-- **Now working on a lightweight CNN accelerator for `image classification` on `CIFAR-10`, with a focus on making it hardware-friendly**
+- **Now working on a lightweight CNN accelerator for `image classification` on `CIFAR-10`, focusing on hardware-friendly design, with the current version using `IEEE 754` floating-point arithmetic**